kaleidawave/ezno/checker/specification/specification.md

 getA({ p: 2 })
 ```

+- Excess property p was provided, but is not a property of type T
 - Argument of type { p: 2 } is not assignable to parameter of type T

 > I think reasons contains more information